bluekamandy/japanese-chords-glove/README.md

 | Paper Prototype   | I assumed I would only need 4 chords in a single octave.
 Because the video describes only 4 chords being necessary, this left the thumb unused.
 The sounds were very limited. | Expand the range of the instrument by adding two more octaves (Root and 1st.).
 This necessitated creating a chord class as a simple new data structure that had 3 notes. |
 | Leather Prototype | I assumed that the chords didn't need to be in order [SMH].
 I was so focussed on getting the chords programmed, that I forgot that it mattered that they be in order.
 I chock this up to just wanting to get something working quickly and not thinking too hard about the details. | Reorganized them to be in order, lowest to highest, from index finger to pinky. |
 | Leather Prototype | I assumed I needed to zero out the pitch when each key was released in my software.
 This created audio artifacts in the software. | Allowed the pitches to remain where they are.
 Removed any keyReleased statements.
 Did not perform any unnecessary reassignment of pitch. |

-The expressiveness of the project probably owes to how expressive chord progressions are in and of themselves.

 One basic problem with my design is the lack of visual feedback telling you what octave you are on.
 I think this would be an easy fix either via the user interface or via LED lights of some sort on the glove itself.